Alexa is Amazon's digital voice assistant, and is becoming an ever-present AI helper in our homes, phones and even cars.

 Amazon Echo tips and tricks

 The Amazon Echo is a hugely diverse smart speaker â no matter which of the many versions you have.
-From the Amazon Echo Dot to the second-gen Echo Show, there are loads of nifty ways to get more from Alexa.
+From the Amazon Echo Dot to the Echo Show range, there are loads of nifty ways to get more from Alexa.

 The beauty of voice commands is how varied the options and features are, but the Amazon Echo does so much that it's often difficult to know what's possible.
 That's where this tips and tricks guide comes in, where we aim to uncover some of Alexa's less obvious features.

 If you're using Alexa at night, or when your partner's asleep, sometimes you don't want full volume responses.
 Whisper Mode solves just that.

 Say "Alexa, turn on Whisper Mode" to your Echo speaker.
 From now on, if you whisper to Alexa it will whisper back.
 Give it a try.

 Get Alexa to recognize voices in the home

 Alexa supports different profiles, so you can sign in and out of Amazon accounts, but it also has the power to recognise who's speaking via their voice, even if they're using the same Amazon ID.
 This means you will get personalised news, music and shopping, so for example, if you don't want your partners' sports bullet-ins you can get something that you do want.